-This is the initial public offering of our ordinary shares.
+This is an initial public offering of ordinary shares of Sol-Gel Technologies Ltd.

 No public market currently exists for our ordinary shares.
-The initial public offering price is expected to be between \$11.00 and \$13.00 per ordinary share.
+The initial public offering price is expected to be between \$ and \$ per share.

-We have applied to list our ordinary shares on The Nasdaq Global Market under the symbol "SLGL".
+We intend to apply to list our ordinary shares on The NASDAQ Global Market under the symbol "SLGL".